dofloinn/Fallout3rdYear/1_Databases2/Exam Notes.md

 ### <mark style="background: #69E772;">Single Level Indexes:</mark>

-Single Level = there is only 1 level of indirection.
-The entries in the index are pointing to the data in the table
+<mark style="background: #69E772;">Single Level</mark> = there is only 1 level of indirection.
+The entries in the index are pointing to the data in the table.

-Multiple-Index = entries in the index might point to other entries in the index , that eventually point to the data
+<mark style="background: #69E772;">Multiple-Index</mark> = entries in the index might point to other entries in the index , that eventually point to the data.

 A <mark style="background: #69E772;">Primary Index</mark> is specified on the <mark style="background: #69E772;">ordering key field</mark> where each tuple has a <mark style="background: #69E772;">unique</mark> value.

 A <mark style="background: #69E772;">Secondary Index</mark> is specified on a ``NON-ORDERING`` <mark style="background: #69E772;">Field</mark> of the file.

 ### <mark style="background: #69E772;">Primary Indexes:</mark>

 A Primary Index is constructed of two parts: The first field is the same data type of the primary key of a file block of the data file and the second field is file block pointer.

 If the primary index is clustered, the file is physically sorted using the indexing field.
 If this is the case: